reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `relation has empty job id list` error is returned when `plan.relations` has relations with empty `jobs` list.

+#### E1203

+`strict or sequence relation has job with multiple places or time windows` error is returned when `plan.relations` has strict or sequence relation which refers one or many jobs with multiple places and/or time windows.

+This is currently not allowed due to matching problem.

 ### E13xx: Vehicles

 These errors are related to `fleet.vehicles` property definition.